A short haired woman pointing somewhere

 Today’s lesson will focus on how to say ‘where’ in Korean.
 Not only will it be explained to you briefly, but you will also be shown a lot of examples of the word in use.
-It is an easy word to learn and to remember, but also so important.
+It is an easy word to learn and remember, but also so important.
 Now, where shall we start?

-‘Where’ in Korean
+“Where” in Korean

-The word for where in Korean is 어디 (eodi).
-Its most typical variations are 어디에 (eodie), 어디로 (eodiro) and 어디에서 (eodieseo). 어디에 (eodie) is used when no movement happens. 어디로 (eodiro) is typically used for future tense.
+어디에 (eodie) is used when no movement happens. 어디로 (eodiro) is typically used for future tense.
 And 어디에서 (eodieseo) is usually the one used for past tense.

-Sample Sentences
+Sample sentences:

 어디에서 오셨어요? (eodieseo osyeosseoyo?)